 - Data Plus – If you have your own computer, you can apply to be considered to work from home doing data entry.

-- Clickworker – Another freelance company that has a variety of gigs that you can complete and work whenever you want.
-Some of those gigs include data entry, data categorization, transcription and more.
+- Clickworker – Another freelance company that has a variety of gigs that you can complete and work on whenever you want.
+Some of those gigs include data entry, data categorization, transcription, and more.

 You can find more work-at-home data entry jobs below